Wilmington Dangerous Drug Lawyer

 When dangerous side effects of a particular drug have harmed a large number of people, the product may be recalled by the manufacturer or the FDA.
 Although a recall may serve as evidence in your case, it is not sufficient, in itself, to prove the drug company's liability.

-After careful investigation of your case and a thorough assessment of your losses, our personal injury attorneys may file a claim for compensation against the responsible parties.
+After careful investigation of your case and a thorough assessment of your losses, our dangerous drug injury attorneys may file a claim for compensation against the responsible parties.
 We can negotiate the terms of a settlement with an insurance company on your behalf, or fight for your rights in court when necessary.
 We are trial lawyers, and zealously protect the rights of the people we serve.
 You can rely on our firm to tenaciously pursue the full compensation you deserve.

 Mass Torts and Class Action Lawsuits